junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean clicks open one of their headline how-to videos titling "Ghost Introduction."
 The unprofessional -- in his businessman's customary mind -- unshaped opening lines delivered by the two boys who look barely out of school make him almost want to close the page five seconds in, but curiosity makes him stay.
 Besides, the ghost that is right by his side looks highly concentrated on what they're going to say.

-Dean does not make any remark and keeps watching.
+Dean does not make any remark, just keeps watching.

 "The first step in any supernatural fight:" they say, then a lot more loudly together with the same words blink huge and dramatically on the center of the screen -- "Figure out what you're up against."